 CAS Placement Examinations

-Jump to: Foreign Language Placement and Exemptions Examinations
+Jump to: Foreign Language Placement and Exemption Examinations

-Advanced General Chemistry Placement ExaminationStudents planning a major in chemistry or biochemistry (and others with a a strong interest in the physical sciences and mathematics) are invited, if eligible, to register for Advanced General Chemistry I and Laboratory (CHEM-UA 127) instead of General Chemistry I and Laboratory (CHEM-UA 125).
+Advanced General Chemistry Placement Information - Summer 2016Students considering a major in chemistry or biochemistry (and others with a a strong interest and background in the physical sciences and mathematics) are invited, if eligible, to register for Advanced General Chemistry I and Laboratory (CHEM-UA 127) instead of General Chemistry I and Laboratory (CHEM-UA 125).
 It covers similar material as CHEM-UA 125 but in more depth, using a

 Computer Science Placement Information and ExaminationsStudents with little or no programming knowledge who are considering a major or minor in computer science should begin with Introduction to Computer Programming (CSCI-UA 2).
 Students with a 4 or 5 on the AP Computer Science exam are expected to skip Introduction to Computer Science (CSCI-UA 101) and enroll in Data Structures (CSCI-UA 102).

-Foreign Language Testing Center (212-998-7030) at the School of Continuing and Professional Studies.
 For further information on language exams, NYU students, faculty, and administrators should contact the Office of Academic Affairs in the Silver Center, Room 908 (212-998-8110) or email email@example.com (students please include your NYU ID # in your email).

-IB.
-For placement in (and possible eligibility to later take an exemption exam in) Cantonese, French, German, Greek (Modern), Hebrew, Italian, Japanese, Korean, Latin, Mandarin (traditional and simplified), and Russian, students must go to the College of Arts and Science’s language exam website and take the online exam of their choice:
+I. For placement in (and possible eligibility to later take an exemption exam in) Cantonese, French, German, Greek (Modern), Hebrew, Italian, Japanese, Korean, Latin, Mandarin (simplified and traditional), Portuguese, Russian, Spanish, and Tagalog (Filipino), students must go to the College of Arts and Science’s language exam website and take the online exam of their choice: